 How should you speak if you do actually need to say ‘don’t’?

 If you try this with your kids when your child doesn’t listen, I’d love to know how it goes.
-Come over and let me know on Facebook or comment below.
+For more strategies to help your child listen have a look at the Talking To Kids Program.